ocmod-space/ocmod-admin-filter/README.md

 The Admin Filter+ extension is for Opencart CMS 3.
 It allows to filter product list in admin by categories, manufacturers and date added.

 ## Features
-* Filter products in Admin by:
+* Filter products in admin by:
   * Category
   * Manufacturer
   * Date added